Sroose/homebridge-loxone-ws/README.md

 The only configuration needed is the credentials to your Loxone miniserver.

+### Benefits

+* Realtime and very fast 2-way updates by using the websocket connection
+* One-touch deployment through automatic import of Loxone controls

 ### Prerequisites
 [Homebridge](https://github.com/nfarina/homebridge)
 Follow all the installation steps there.